magmide/magmide/posts/intro-verification-logic-in-magmide.md

 In type theory, if we want to provide a proof that "forall objects in some set, some property holds", we just have to provide a *function* that takes as input one of those objects and returns a proof (which is just a piece of data) that it has that property.
 And of course it can take more than one input, any of which can be proof objects themselves.

 So how do you actually write a "forall" type?
-Since `forall` is such an important concept, its magma syntax very concisely uses `@`.
+Since `forall` is such an important concept, its magmide syntax very concisely uses `@`.
 Here's how you would write the type for the `is_equal_5` function we wrote earlier: `@ number: u8 -> bool.exact number == 5`.
 I prefer to read this as: "given any `number` which is a `u8`, I'll give you a `bool` which exactly equals whether `number` is equal to 5".
 For functions that take multiple "forall" variables as inputs (the academic term for accepting a forall variable as input is to "universally quantify" the variable, since a forall assertion proves something universal), you use commas instead of arrows between them: `@ n1, n2 -> bool.exact n1 == n2`.

 Very importantly, in order for that function to *really* prove the assertion, it has to be infallible (it can't fail or crash on any input) and provably terminating (it can't infinitely loop on any input).
 It is allowed to require things about the input (for example a function can be written to only accept even integers rather than all integers), but it has to handle every value it makes an assertion about.